hoangton/smartcash/introduction/information.rst

   Multi-signature addresses provide additional security by requiring multiple people to sign a transaction with their private key before the transaction can be sent.
 For example, in :ref:`2 of 3 multisig
-  <smartcash-electrum-wallet-multisig>`, two out of three possible signatories have to
+  <electrum-installation>`, two out of three possible signatories have to
   sign a transaction for it to be processed.
 Multi-signature addresses are commonly used by exchanges and other organizations that are in possession of large sums of cryptocurrency, since it makes theft much